ascii-boxes/boxes/pages/faq.md

 {% comment %} ---------------------------------------------------------------------------------------- {% endcomment %}
 {% include heading.html
    level=3 slug="q3"
    text="Q. 3.
-Boxes destroys my tabs!" %}
+How to preserve tabs" %}

 By default, all tab characters are replaced by spaces.
 However, you can change this behavior using the `-t` option (since version 1.1).
 The `-t` option only affects leading tabs.
 Tabs which end up inside the box are *always* converted